• Skip to main content

 Around 7 AM'ish, we landed in Guayaquil's new international airport.

-I had to pass through immigration and customs, then re-check my bag, and find the gate for my connecting AeroGal flight to Quito.
-In all it took about an hour, which was a pleasant surprise.
+I had to pass through immigration and customs, re-check my bag, and find the gate for my connecting AeroGal flight to Quito.
+In all, it took about an hour, which was a pleasant surprise.

 I even had a little time to grab breakfast before the 35-minute flight to Quito.
 And what a scenic flight it was!

-The weather was clear enough that we were able to see multiple volcanoes, including the giant 5,897-meter Cotopaxi (which I'd later mountain bike down).
+The weather was clear enough that we could see multiple volcanoes, including the giant 5,897-meter Cotopaxi (which I'd later mountain bike down).

 Preparing to land in Quito, Ecaudor with Cotopaxi in the distance.

-We landed safely for the second time, and I was collecting my bag and heading for the taxi stand within minutes.
+We landed safely for the second time, and I collected my bag and headed for the taxi stand within minutes.

 Overall, I was satisfied with my first experience flying AeroGal, and I am happy to recommend them.